britram/taps-transports/draft-ietf-taps-transports-04.md

 in-path devices, integrity protection, and minimal latency.

-The IETF has defined a wide variety of transport protocols beyond TCP and UDP, including TCP, SCTP, DCCP, MP-TCP, and UDP-Lite.
+The IETF has defined a wide variety of transport protocols beyond TCP and UDP, including SCTP, DCCP, MP-TCP, and UDP-Lite.
 Transport services may be provided directly by these transport protocols, or layered on top of them using protocols such as WebSockets (which runs over TCP) or RTP (over TCP or UDP).
 Services built on top of UDP or UDP-Lite typically also